cmroug14/writing-archimedes/Notebook.md

 ## Notebook

+### 11/14/13
+Work on diagrams.

+#### To Do:
+- Note where polygons are drawn with curved lines and where with straight lines: both seem to be present.

+### 11/8/13
+Imaged postulates 0-3 and marked up hard copy of text.
+Planned for presentation.

 ### 11/1/13
 Imaged axiom six and marked up hard copy of the text for axiom 5 and lemmata 8.
 Began lemmata 9 (finished first image).